 Internal Medicine Residency Curriculum - Inpatient Medicine

-Each medicine team has a resident and three interns, a designated hospitalist attending, and a care coordinator.
-Teams care for a fascinating and diverse panel of patients.
+Each medicine team has a resident and two interns and a designated hospitalist attending.
+Teams care for a diverse panel of patients.
 24-hour interpreter services, excellent social work staff, engaged consult liaison psychiatrists, comprehensive outpatient services for special populations - immigrants, the frail elderly, the homeless, the chronically mentally ill, those struggling with addictions - make it possible to provide high quality comprehensive care for a socially complex group of patients.
 The breadth and depth of medical pathology provides an inexhaustibly rich environment for learning.
 Patient care teams are geographically staffed such that all resident team patients are on one ward.
 This enables closer collaboration between nurses, doctors and care-coordinators.

 Daily schedule of work